 - DON’T use large gradient color fields as background.

-- DON’T use smaller detail elements in your artwork, as these may not be reproduced well when woven, especially with blankets.
+- DON’T use small detail elements in your artwork, as they may not reproduce well when woven, especially in blankets.

 The process of creating custom woven products uses solid-colored yarn in combination with black and white yarn to achieve the desired colors for your product.
-This method can achieve approximately 195 possible color combinations, which is beneficial as it allows you to work with many different colors when creating your product.
+This method can yield approximately 195 color combinations, which is beneficial because it allows you to work with many different colors when creating your product.
 We recommend placing a sample order if you would like to double-check the woven color output for your designs.

 We offer two options for your design translation: